Emcab cables are rigid yet flexible enough to be installed into tubes and include many options for installation by blowing.

 Emcab has received its Construction Products Regulation (CPR) certification for certain fiber optic cables including Simplex, Riser TB, and Distribution TB.
 CPR sets Euroclasses, or minimum cable fire safety standards, based on installation and type of building.

 Emcab cables passed all necessary tests and confirmed the Euroclass B2ca for reaction to fire — Low Fire Hazard level.
 Thus, these designs can be implemented in projects with very high fire risks, for example, underground railways and in escape routes.
-Earning B2ca rating means that Emcab cables are offcially top-performing cables!
+Earning B2ca rating means that Emcab cables are officially top-performing cables!

 Ratings as high as B2ca support a multitude of applications and locations.
 CPR certification applies to all cables which are permanently incorporated in a building or used in construction works.